tivDev/small-coffee-pos/README.md

 - **Sales Page**: Facilitate the selling of products with a built-in shopping cart for calculating total sales.

+- **Transactions Management**: Track and manage all transactions with an intuitive interface.
+View transaction history, filter by date, and reset filters to see all records.
+Transactions are stored in local storage, ensuring data persistence across sessions.

 This POS system is designed to enhance the efficiency of your coffee shop, providing a seamless experience for both staff and customers.